luca-demma/Text-Mining-Project/README.md

 - P(B) is Marginal Probability

 ### Getting the training sets
 To use the formula for the text classification problem we need to calculate the probabilities that each word has in covid and non covid articles.
-To do so two training sets are needed for the training, the TRUE training set and the FALSE one, that rappresent respectively the set of articles that are covid related and the one that is not.
+To do so two training sets are needed for the training, the TRUE training set and the FALSE one, that represent respectively the set of articles that are covid related and the one that is not.

 To get the training set I wrote a script `getTrainingSets.py` where i divide the normalized articles data in the TRUE and FALSE set.

-In the FALSE set I used the articles written before 2020 because covid was still undected and for the TRUE set I used the articles that contain in the title or in the description the keywords *covid-19* or *coronavirus*.
+In the FALSE set I used the articles written before 2020 because covid was still undetected and for the TRUE set I used the articles that contain in the title or in the description the keywords *covid-19* or *coronavirus*.

 The training sets have been saved respectively in `./data/training_covid` and `./data/training_NOT_covid`

 ### Getting the words probabilities
-Having the FALSE and TRUE training sets I can loop on them to calculate the frequencies of the words occurencies and from them calculate the probability for each word using `frequency.py`
+Having the FALSE and TRUE training sets I can loop on them to calculate the frequencies of the words occurences and from them calculate the probability for each word using `frequency.py`

-I'm using a Python default_dict data structure to ease the process of creating the dictionary to save the words frequencies and probabilities.
+I'm using a Python default_dict data structure to ease the process of creating the dictionary to save the frequencies and probabilities of the words.

 I chose to treat in the same way the words found in the title and the ones found in the description.

-Having the words frequency I calculate the probability of each word for the both sets (diving the frequency of the word by the sum of all the occurences):
+Having the words frequencies I calculate the probability of each word for both sets (diving the frequency of the word by the sum of all the occurrences):

 ```python
 for word in tqdm(isCovidFreq):
     isCovidProb[word] = isCovidFreq[word] / isCovidWordsLength
 ```

-in this way I get the most commond words in covid news and non covid saved in `./data/prob_covid.json` and `./data/prob_NOT_covid.json`.
+in this way I get the most common words in covid news and non covid saved in `./data/prob_covid.json` and `./data/prob_NOT_covid.json`.

 The most 20 common words for covid news:
 ```json